 Within the shared services agreement (refer to note 24) the Company subleases part of the office premises to Broadlands Finance Limited.
-The leased payments are payable monthly and are reviewed on annual basis depending on the office space leased by Broadlands Finance Limited.
+The leased payments are payable monthly and are reviewed on a two yearly basis depending on the office space leased by Broadlands Finance Limited.
 The Company has elected to classify the sublease as an operating lease, on the basis that it does not transfer substantially all of the risks and rewards incidental to ownership of the underlying asset at the end of the lease term.
-Shared services rent recharge income for the year ended 31 March 2021 was \$114,183 (2020: \$115,732) and is included in "Other income" in the statement of comprehensive income.
+Shared services rent recharge income for the year ended 31 March 2023 was \$89,813 (2022: \$93,875) and is included in "Other income" in the Statement of Comprehensive Income.